 Ásbyrgi used to belong to the Jökulsárgljúfur National Park but today it is a part of the enormous Vatnajökull National Park.

 Ásbyrgi is by many thought to be the capital of the hidden people or the elves in Iceland.
-They are believed to live in rocks and cliffs so you might not be surprised that a lava park of this sorts would be connected with this enchanting world.
+They are believed to live in rocks and cliffs.
 Who knows what might happen when you visit Ásbyrgi, maybe you meet an elf!

 The lava itself, that makes up Ábyrgi and the surroundings, flowed from the volcanic crater Stóravíti about 11-12 thousand years ago.
 The erupted occurred after the massive glaciers that had covered Iceland during the last ice age had started to retreat.

-Einar Benediktsson, an Icelandic politician, lawyer, entrepreneur, and poet composed the poem Summer Morning in Ásbyrgi and in the poem Einar likens the form of the canyon to a hoof-print made by the mighty eight-legged horse Sleipnir of the Norse Mythology thereby confirming the Icelandic believe in the legendary formation of Ásbyrgi.
+Einar Benediktsson, an Icelandic politician, lawyer, entrepreneur, and poet composed the poem Summer Morning in Ásbyrgi.
+In the poem, Einar likens the form of the canyon to a hoof-print made by the mighty eight-legged horse Sleipnir of the Norse Mythology.

 Ásbyrgi is located in the Northeastern part of Iceland about 541 km (336 mi) away from Reykjavík, Iceland’s capital, 153 km (95 mi) away from Akureyri “capital of North Iceland” and 190 km (118 mi) away from Egilsstaðir “Capital of East Iceland”.

 GPS Coordinates of Ásbyrgi: 66.0178° N, 16.5055° W